Links on Android Authority may earn us a commission. Learn more.

 What is hardware acceleration and why does it matter?

 “Hardware acceleration” is an option you may have spotted tucked away in the options menu of various applications on your Android smartphone.
-While not always an accessible option in most cases, you’ll find hardware acceleration on virtually every electronic device with a screen in your household — from TVs to computers.
+While not always an accessible option in most cases, you’ll find hardware acceleration on virtually every electronic device with a screen and SoC in your household — from TVs to computers.

 What is hardware acceleration?